Valve Index Review

-The scores for this metric, worth 15% of the total, are based on the amount of work it took to get each headset ready to use each time you want to play a game once the initial installation is completed, how easy the audio hookup is to use, and if you are prone to accidentally hitting buttons while in use.
+The scores for this metric are based on the amount of work it took to get each headset ready to use each time you want to play a game once the initial installation is completed, how easy the audio hookup is to use, and if you are prone to accidentally hitting buttons while in use.
 The Index is fairly easy and intuitive to use on a day-to-day basis but not quite the best, putting it just behind the top-notch headsets in terms of overall scores.

 The only buttons on the Index are on the underside of the headset, making them virtually impossible to press accidentally when playing normally.

 Responsible for the remaining tenth of the total score for each product, this metric compared the amount of work it took from unboxing each headset to playing.
 Specifically, we looked at the difficulty in setting up both the Index's software and hardware, as well as the level of required hardware it took to run properly.
 It isn't the most difficult product to set up but is not the easiest, earning it a score in the middle of the group.